sachi-net/Complex-Numerics/README.md

 Complex-Library is .NET 5.0 based reusable library designed perform algebraic arithmetic on complex numeric.
 Any .NET 5.0 or above application can utilize the functionalities of Complex-Library by referring it in the project dependencies.

 ## Prerequisites
-Currently, Complex-Library dependency is available for local installation only.
 Complex-Library requires [.NET 5.0](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) (v5.#.#) or [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (v6.#.#).

 ## Get Started